temporalio/cli/temporalcli/commandsmd/commands.md

   ```
   Includes options set for [client](#options-set-for-client).
   ```

+  You may include multiple option sets.

   An options set declaration is the equivalent of pasting those options into the bulleted options list.

   * Options that are similar but slightly different don't need to be in option sets.
   * Every "Option Set for" declaration links to the H4 entry that supplies the inherited options.
   * Reserve option sets for when the behavior of the option is the same across commands.
     Otherwise, just use copy/paste.

 DEFINING AN OPTION